top of page

 Hand of Glory

 Hands of Glory are a particularly gruesome item in folk history and appear across Europe.
-Though the only known surviving one is at Whitby Museum, there are also a couple of famous tales of their use in Yorkshire - notably, 'The Spital Inn' in Stainmore and 'The Oak Tree Inn' in Leeming.
+Though the only known surviving one is at Whitby Museum, there are also a couple of famous tales of their use in Yorkshire - notably 'The Spital Inn' in Stainmore and 'The Oak Tree Inn' in Leeming.
 The Hand of Glory was a tool used by thieves to put the owners of a house into a deep sleep.
-To make a Hand of Glory, you will need to find a man who is being hung for murder and, whilst he is still hung, cut off his right hand (the hand that did the deed) and then pickle it.
+To make a Hand of Glory, you will need to find a man who has been hanged for the crime of murder, and whilst he is still strung up you cut off his right hand (the hand that did the deed) and then pickle it.
 There are additional steps and variations - some have you making a candle from the fat of a gibbeted felon or using their hair to make the wick - but you get it; it's a grim mummified hand from various bits of a strung up wrong'un.

 The hand sometimes appeared as a clenched fist which you would use to hold the felon-fat candle but the one in Whitby is an open hand; with these ones you would light each finger and, if one refused to light, it showed that someone was still awake in the house.
 To extinguish the flames, you would need to use blood or milk - more often milk, for obvious reasons, but if you've gone this far then a bit of blood isn't that much of a stretch.